zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 This position has strange tensions which highlight the dangers of declaring part of a post to be exempt from fruitful criticism on the grounds of being allegedly "non-load-bearing."
 Models—especially "detailed models"—are [supposed to make predictions](https://www.readthesequences.com/Making-Beliefs-Pay-Rent-In-Anticipated-Experiences)!
 If your model says that the consequences of Achmiz's commenting style are site-threateningly bad, one would naïvely expect that model to predict that prominent authors would complain—such that if authors hadn't complained, or if reports of author complaints turned out to be bogus, that would be [probabilistic](https://www.readthesequences.com/Update-Yourself-Incrementally) evidence against the model.
 If evidence from user complaints is excluded, it's hard to see what consequences of Achmiz's comments Habryka could have observed "first-hand", other than his own personal feelings towards Achmiz.

-## Preventing "Relitigation" or "Fights of Attrition" Is a Pretext for Suppressing Dissent
+## Preventing "Relitigation" and "Fights of Attrition" Is a Pretext for Suppressing Dissent

 In the ban announcement, Habryka writes that users who disagree with the moderators can "make a post about how you disagree with some decision we made."
 He also writes: